PejmanNik/paprize/packages/website/docs/02-React/01-quick-start.md

 ## PageOverlay

 This component provides an overlay for the page and will be rendered on every page.
-The children of this component are not paginated or processed by the layout engine; they are rendered **on top of the pages** as an overlay.
+The children of this component are not paginated or processed by the pagination engine; they are rendered **on top of the pages** as an overlay.

 ```jsx
 <PageOverlay>